microsoft/ebpf-for-windows/docs/SelfHostedRunnerSetup.md

       1) Copy `c:\Program Files (x86)\Windows Kits\10\Vsix\VS2019\WDK.vsix` to a file with the extension set to `.zip` instead of `.vsix` and extract it.
       2) Copy all files under `$MSBuild\Microsoft\*` to `c:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\MSBuild\Microsoft`.
    5) Download [Nuget.exe](https://www.nuget.org/downloads).
-Do not copy the nuget.exe file in `Windows\System32` folder, as that causes issues running `nuget restore` command.
+Do not copy the nuget.exe file in `Windows\System32` folder, as that causes issues running the `nuget restore` command.
 Instead copy it in some other folder and make sure that the path to that folder is added to the PATH system environmental variable.
 6) [Set up a test VM](https://github.com/microsoft/ebpf-for-windows/blob/master/docs/vm-setup.md) and create a snapshot named **baseline**.
 7) Store the VM administrator credential:
    1) `Install-Module CredentialManager -force`